Ramon Revilla Sr.: Accolades

 In 1973, Revilla won a Famas Best Actor Award for "Hulihin si Tiyagong Akyat" together with his son Marlon Bautista for a Famas Best Child Actor Award of the same movie.
 Imus Productions was also recognized as Outstanding Film production in 1975.
 The next year, Revilla snagged the Outstanding Producer of the Year Award.

 In 1979, he was Most Outstanding Actor and Box Office King.

-In 2011, in the 33rd Catholic Mass Media Awards Night (CMMA), Ramon Revilla Sr. was given the Lifetime Achievement Award.
+In 2011, in the 33rd Catholic Mass Media Awards Night (CMMA), Revilla was given the Lifetime Achievement Award.

 Political career

-In 1992, Revilla became a senator, holding office until the end of his two terms in 2004.
+In 1987, he ran for a Senate spot by using his real name in the ballot and being an independent, and lost.

+In 1992, Revilla became a senator, placing 2nd behind another actor Tito Sotto.
+Both of them were members of the Laban ng Demokratikong Pilipino (LDP) at the time.
+He served as chairman of the Senate Committee on Motion Pictures and Television in the 10th and 11th Congresses, working on legislations pertaining to the advancement of the Philippine Motion Picture Industry and children's welfare.

-Despite having a number of detractors, Senator Ramon Revilla Sr. was able to mark his tenure in the senate as the author of some important bills.
-But the one he spearheaded that raised his popularity was the bill casually called the "Revilla Bill".
+Despite having a number of detractors, Senator Revilla was the author of some important bills, including the "Revilla Law" lowering the penalties imposed on the illegal possession of firearms, which had been increased by a law signed during the administration of former President Ferdinand Marcos.